sarthak268/filter-nn/README.md

 CUDA_VISIBLE_DEVICES=ID python train.py
 ```

 You can choose to modify the hyperparameters for training in ```config.json```.
-Here, you can change various parameters like batch size, number of epochs, image size, learning rate, etc.
+Here, you can change various parameters like batch size, number of epochs, image size, learning rate, etc. The code can be run on GPU or CPU depending on your hardware so feel free to change that.

 In the same file, you can modify the filter you would want to us (variable for that is called ```filter```).
 The possible values it can take are ```sobel```, ```sym_sobel```, ```avg```, ```blur```, and ```custom```.
 You can also add your own custom filter that you want the model to learn in the ```get_gt_values``` function in the ```dataset.py``` file.